 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 14,727 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through January.
+These interactive presentations contain the latest oil & gas production data from all 20,021 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through January 2019.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows the average production rate for these wells, plotted against their cumulative recovery.
 Wells are grouped by the year in which production started.

 This chart also illustrates the steadily increasing well performance in the Permian, as the curves are trending to gradually higher recoveries.
 The 2,247 horizontal wells that began in 2016, represented by the light brown curve, recovered 182 thousand barrels of oil in their first 2 years on production.
 They are on a trajectory to recover close to 400,000 barrels of oil, before they decline to a level of 20 bo/d.

 Early next week we will have a post on all covered states in the US.

 Note that a significant portion of production in the Permian comes from vertical wells and/or wells that started production before 2008, which are excluded from these presentations.

 For these presentations, I used data gathered from the following sources: